 - Sharing the Planet

-Inquiry is driven by eight key concepts that help students consider topics and issues trough different points of observation:
+Inquiry is driven by seven key concepts that help students consider topics and issues trough different points of observation:

 - Form – What is it like?